 There is only one thing that you really need to learn a language – time.
 Lots and lots of time.
 For most people, there isn’t enough time in the day to take that step to learn another language.
 Well, that is at least what you tell yourself.
 With a good language learning schedule, you can achieve your language learning goals efficiently.

 Ultimately, it’s up to you if you are ready and willing to make the necessary time to learn another language.
 If you are sincerely dedicated to learning to speak another language, I can help you make the time to accomplish that goal.

-You can use this to free up a lot of time for your language studies.
+You can use the Pareto Principle to free up a lot of time for your language studies.
 And it is only going to take you about 10 minutes to do so.

 Now you have your priorities listed.
 Time to rank them.

 If you want to learn another language, make it your biggest priority.
 Most people approach learning a language as if it were something that could be worked into a busy day.
 If it is a priority, you work your day around it.
 This is one of the best ways to ensure that you set aside the time for it instead of trying to squeeze it between other tasks.